MarcoMLDD/OcuPi/README.md

 # OcuPi: MediaPipe Drowsiness Detection

 An iteration of the previous OpenCLOS, OcuPi aims to solve the issues faced with OpenCLOS.
 OcuPi is a real-time drowsiness detection system using MediaPipe Face Mesh to monitor eye and mouth movements for fatigue detection.
+This is still buggy (that's for sure), certain things don't work out, but that's why it's open-source!
+So everyone could contribute, so feel free!
+Thank you!

 ## Features